araamz/Stipes/README.md

 ### Backend Routing

 The application's backend consists of ten points.
 The routing scheme contains two variables used to identify a specifc goal (with **goal_id**) and a specific story (with **story_id**).
 All goals have a child to parent relationship with a story.
-The routing of the backend is delineated by the following code piece below.

 ```
 |----/api/